lsportsltd/apigee-terraform-modules/README.md

 * [X with Shared VPC](samples/x-shared-vpc) for an Apigee X setup in a Shared VPC that is exposed via a global external L7 load balancer.
 * [X with Multi Region](samples/x-multi-region) for an Apigee X setup in a Shared VPC exposed in multiple GCP Regions via a global L7 load balancer.
 Note that the sample uses an EVAL Apigee X Organization and hence a single Apigee X Instance only.
 In case you have a PROD Apigee X Organization then you will be able to easily extend the sample accordingly.
 * [X with IaC Automation Pipeline](samples/x-iac-pipeline) for an IaC Automation Pipeline Apigee X setup in a Shared VPC exposed in multiple GCP Regions via a global L7 load balancer.
 Note that the sample uses an EVAL Apigee X Organization and hence a single Apigee X Instance only.
 In case you have a PROD Apigee X Organization then you will be able to easily extend the sample accordingly.
+* [X with Non VPC Peering with external L7 LB and northbound PSC](samples/x-non-vpc-peering) for a basic Apigee X setup without VPC Peering requirements and expose northbound via global external L7 load balancer and a Private Service Connect (PSC) Network Endpoint Group (NEG) to connect to an Apigee instance's service attachment.

 ## Reusable Modules